-Travel by coach between Berlin, Germany and Prague, Czechia is: Restricted.
+Travel between Berlin, Germany and Prague, Czechia by coach is: Partially open.

-The above information was last checked on 06/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your coach between Berlin and Prague closer to your date of departure here.
+The information above was last checked on 23/10/2021.
+Remember to review the latest COVID-19 travel safety regulations for your coach to Prague from Berlin as this information can change.

-The current restriction level for your return trip by coach from Prague to Berlin is: Restricted
+The restriction level for your return coach to Berlin, Germany from Prague is: Partially open.

-Reentry to Germany is allowed for: Entry is restricted for citizens and permanent residents of Czech Republic
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route depart most frequently from Berlin Hbf and arrive in Praha, Hlavní Nádraží.
+When travelling this route, Omio customers are departing most frequently from Berlin Hbf and arriving in Praha, Hlavní Nádraží.

-Passengers booking this journey most frequently board their coaches from Berlin Hbf and need to travel around 0 mile (s) / 0 km from the city centre to get to this coach station.
+Passengers board their coach most frequently from Berlin Hbf and travel around 1 mile (s) / 2 km from the city centre to this coach station.

-Passengers arriving in Prague most often arrive at Praha, Hlavní Nádraží and need to travel around 0 mile (s) / 0 km from this coach station to the city centre.
+Passengers travelling this route most often arrive at Praha, Hlavní Nádraží and need to travel approximately 1 mile (s) / 1 km from the coach station to the city centre in Prague.

 Here are some other resources that might have the information you need